About the Author

 Grooving at the Maple Grove

-Like There are few things more relaxing on an early Sunday evening than gathering with friends in a beautiful location, sipping wine, snacking on appetizers and listening to live jazz music.
-That’s why the Knoxville Jazz Orchestra’s “Jazz and Cocktails” … Continue reading
+There are few things more relaxing on an early Sunday evening than gathering with friends in a beautiful location, sipping wine, snacking on appetizers and listening to live jazz music.
+That’s why the Knoxville Jazz Orchestra’s “Jazz and Cocktails” fundraiser … Continue reading

 Filed under: Events, Historic preservation, Knoxville, Music, Uncategorized